gasmith/text-merger/README.md

 ## Text Merge Challenge

-Cointains harness code and boilerplate for a timestamp-merge coding challenge.
+Contains harness code and boilerplate for a timestamp-merge coding challenge.

 ## Usage